stajahlee/DM-Power-Core-Version/README.md

 * Windows.
 Should work the same as Linux with [Cygwin](https://www.cygwin.com/) or [WSL](https://msdn.microsoft.com/commandline/wsl/about)
 * MacOS.
 Untested but should work about the same.

-#### Problems?
-Or want to help?
+#### More

 * Feel free to let me know about issues.
-Feel free to correct stuff.
+Feel free to correct stuff and make pull requests.

-Designed for Dungeons & Dragons 5th Edition Official.
+* Designed for Dungeons & Dragons 5th Edition Official.
 The data is (mostly) from:

  | [Player's Handbook](http://dnd.wizards.com/products/tabletop-games/rpg-products/rpg_playershandbook) | [Dungeon Master's Guide](http://dnd.wizards.com/products/tabletop-games/rpg-products/dungeon-masters-guide) | [Sword Coast Adventurer's Guide](http://dnd.wizards.com/products/tabletop-games/rpg-products/sc-adventurers-guide) |
  | --- | --- | --- |